zoedanielle/zoedanielle.github.io/resume.md

 `2019 - now`
 __University of Rochester__ &nbsp;
-Doctor of Philosophy in Brain and Cognitive Science &nbsp;
+Doctor of Philosophy in Brain and Cognitive Science

+__University of Rochester__
 Master of Science in Brain and Cognitive Science

 `2015-2019`